basro/stylance-rs/README.md

 # When generating an scss file stylance-cli will prepend this string
 # Useful to include a @use statement to all scss modules.
 scss_prelude = '@use "../path/to/prelude" as *;'

+# hash_len
+# Controls how long the hash name used in scoped classes should be.
+# It is safe to lower this as much as you want, stylance cli will produce an
+# error if two files end up with colliding hashes.
+# defaults to 7
+hash_len = 7

+# class_name_pattern
+# Controls the shape of the transformed scoped class names.
+# [name] will be replaced with the original class name
+# [hash] will be replaced with the hash of css module file path.
+# defaults to "[name]-[hash]"
+class_name_pattern = "my-project-[name]-[hash]"
 ```

 ## Rust analyzer completion issues